brahima/ios-clickstart/README.md

-# Interested in iOS development, CloudBees and Jenkins?
+# iOS apps on CloudBees

 Then this is for you!